needs-coffee/wifipasswords/README.md

 Cross platform:
 - Windows
 - Linux
-- macOS (to be implemented)
+- macOS (working - however see below note)

 **NOTE:** requires sudo privileges on linux only if NetworkManager is not used.

+**NOTE:** Macos requires admin authentication for each password read, this can result in a lot of prompts for the get_passwords() function.
+I am currently looking for a solution for this.

 Features
 --------
 - Importable as a package or able to be run directly on the command line
 - Tested in Python 3.6 - 3.9
-- Tested on Windows 10, Ubuntu 18 - 20.04 and Debian Buster
+- Tested on Windows 10, Ubuntu 18 - 20.04, Debian Buster, macOS 10.13 (High Sierra) and macOS 10.14 (Mojave)
 - Returns WiFi passwords as a dictionary
 - Able to show visible wifi networks
 - Able to show currently connected SSID
 - Able to show current DNS config
+- Able to show known SSIDs and find single network passwords
 - Can save networks as JSON or wpa_supplicant.conf file

 Installation